caoyu-noob/BAG/README.md

 And some other packages

 I run it using two NVIDIA GTX1080Ti GPUs each one has 11GB memory.
-To run it with default batch size 32, at least 16GB memory is needed.
+To run it with default batch size 32, at least 16GB GPU memory is needed.
+To run the preprocessing procedure on the whole dataset, at least 50GB system memory is needed.

 ## How to run
 - Before run